pw_unit_test#

 Note

-The googletest_test_matchers library which provides StatusIs and IsOkAndHolds isn’t part of the pw_unit_test:light backend.
-It’s intended to simplify working with common Pigweed objects when using the full upstream GoogleTest backend.
+The googletest_test_matchers target which provides Pigweed-specific StatusIs, IsOkAndHolds isn’t part of the pw_unit_test:light backend.
+These matchers are only usable when including the full upstream GoogleTest backend.

 Missing features include: